Do Money Trees Like To Be Root Bound? (+When To Repot)

 Do money trees like to be in small pots?

 The money trees don’t like to be in small pots because it restricts their growth.
-However, money trees do have a smaller root system, so they don’t need a large pot as many other indoor plants.
+However, money trees have a smaller root system, so they don’t need a large pot like many other indoor plants.

-When a plant is root-bound, it is usually planted in a small container, and its roots don’t have enough space for growth.
-The roots even fail to perform their regular functions, making the plant weak and causing stunted growth.
+A root-bound plant is usually planted in a small container, and its roots don’t have enough space for growth.
+The roots even fail to perform their regular functions, weakening the plant and causing stunted growth.

 As the plant grows, its roots will also develop and expand.
 For this, space is required in the pot.
 When the roots don’t have enough room for growth, they become tangled and displace all the soil from the pot.

-If the roots remain constrained for a prolonged period, they will start forming clusters and become brown.
+If the roots remain constrained for a prolonged period, they will form clusters and become brown.
 This will cause root rot.

-When the soil starts getting displaced, the plant doesn’t get enough nutrition or water.
+The plant doesn’t get enough nutrition or water when the soil starts getting displaced.
 The pot fails to hold the nutrition as it passes along with water to the drainage system.
 This leads to dehydration in the plant.

 You can cure this by repotting the plant to a larger pot.
 If you don’t do this, your plant will not survive due to a lack of nutrients.

-If you can identify the early signs, you can save your plant before any disaster takes place.
+If you can identify the early signs, you can save your plant before any disaster occurs.

 How do I know if my money tree is root-bound?